BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     "It was a close-knit, tiny community of Italian immigrants who had a remarkable lack of heart disease and other sickness.
 People in Roseto seemed to simply die of old age, while those in neighboring towns struggled with heart disease and many more health concerns." -https://www.episcopalhealth.org/leadership/roseto-connection/
     Made famous by Malcolm Gladwell's book "Outliers", 1950s Roseto Pennsylvania was a community of immigrants from Italy. -citation for Outliers
-    Roseto's culture, carried over from Italy, literally made people healthier.
+    Roseto's culture, carried over from Italy, made people healthier.
     "Between the family values, and the culture, there was little stress because there was an abundance of family.
 You weren’t without." -https://filitaliainternational.org/2018/09/roseto-effect-and-the-healing-power-of-community/
     TODO: cite some results from this study: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1695733/pdf/amjph00545-0027.pdf
 </p>

+2. Makes the good, and mitigates the bad.
 <p>
-    Culture makes the good, and also mitigates the bad.
-    Professor James Falon
+    Professor James Falon was a neuroscientist at UC Irvine.
+    One day, while researching brain scans of people with, and without, clinical psychopathy (antisocial personality disorder), Falon discovered a scan of his own brain had been miscategorized.
+    He was using the scan of brain as an experimental control - a healthy brain.
+    However, the scan had been classified by one of his technicians as showing the signs of psychopathy.
+    Upon investigating the issue, he discovered that the classification was indeed legitimate: he had the brain of a psychopath.

+    What he didn't have, however, was much, if any, of the typical outward behaviors of a psychopath.
+    He was well-adjusted, professionally successful, and happily married with children.

-    Numerous studies have found that Antisocial Personality Disorder (ASPD, roughly the same as the popular term "psychopathy") is only about 50% genetically determined.
+    It turns out that clinical psychopathy is only about 50% genetically determined.
+    The other 50% is determined by the person's experiences in life, especially during childhood. (https://www.psypost.org/new-psychology-research-indicates-psychopathy-is-linked-to-social-power-and-dating-success-in-adverse-environments/, TODO find other citations).
+    Dr. Falon attributed his well-adjusted life to a happy childhood.

-    People with ASPD are your classical picture of "evil": remorseless, violent, uncontrollable.
+    People with psychopathy are your classic picture of evil: remorseless, violent, uncontrollable.
-    They account for <x TODO fill in and cite>% of murderers.
+    They represent x% of murderers, for example.
+    There are no documented cases of curing the disorder.

     The prevalence of the disorder is 10-15 times higher among prisoners than among the general population (2-3% versus 35% in prison).
-    ASPD is the most common disorder among prisoners (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5742412/). -https://www.ncbi.nlm.nih.gov/books/NBK546673/, https://bmcpsychiatry.biomedcentral.com/articles/10.1186/s12888-022-03710-y
+    It's also the most common disorder among prisoners (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5742412/). -https://www.ncbi.nlm.nih.gov/books/NBK546673/, https://bmcpsychiatry.biomedcentral.com/articles/10.1186/s12888-022-03710-y

-    ASPD is only 50% heritable.
-The other 50% is environmental.
-    If you grow up in a good environment, you're much less likely to become a psychopath (https://www.psypost.org/new-psychology-research-indicates-psychopathy-is-linked-to-social-power-and-dating-success-in-adverse-environments/, TODO find other citations).
-    This is true for nearly all such disorders of the mind.
+    Such an impact of early life environment, which is ultimately a facet of culture, is true for nearly all such disorders of the mind. (citation)
-    Famously, Professor James Falon
 </p>

+3. Finding the tribe
 <p>
     I've noticed that people who've found happiness in life have typically "found their people" and become part of a trusted inner circle.
     Military veteran, tenured professor, respected senior vice president, grandparent with a big and loving extended family.
 </p>

+4. Defending culture
 <p>
     Culture is the most important thing in the world, so people will do most anything for culture.
-    For example, people tend to choose a dysfunctional government, or no government at all, instead a culturally-foreign government.
+    For example, people tend choosing a dysfunctional government, or no government at all, instead of a culturally-foreign government.
-    It makes sense.
+    Understandable.
 </p>

 ### Teleology